 We suggest you begin your search early – the earlier the better.

 Remember, Fringe venues can be anywhere: theatres, clubs, bars, restaurants, found spaces, outdoor spaces…anything you have rights/permission to control for the duration of your events/performances/exhibitions.

 To see an overview of the spaces currently available during the Fringe, check out this grid.

 There are certain restrictions on where the venue can be located.
-All venues must fall in the (approx) square mile area that is central Hollywood: Gardner to the West, Franklin to the North, Normandie to the East, and Melrose to the South.
+All venues must fall in the (approx) square mile area that is central Hollywood: Gardner to the West, Franklin to the North, Normandie to the East, and Rosewood to the South.
 Any venue within that area that you have legal rights to use and is deemed safe by our venue team is acceptable.

 Here are some general pointers:

 - The Hollywood/Highland area is the hub of the tourist traffic in Hollywood including a major shopping center and landmarks such as the Chinese Theatre.